 How Does a Diesel Particulate Filter Work?

 Emissions system maintenance is one of the most expensive and crucial functions of maintaining today’s diesel engine applications.
-And whether your own a diesel-powered vehicle or are diesel technician, it’s important to understand diesel filters and how they work.
+And whether you own a diesel-powered vehicle or you’re a diesel technician, it’s important to understand diesel particulate filters and how they work.

 What Is A Diesel Particulate Filter?

 The Diesel Particulate Filter (DPF) is an exhaust after-treatment device that traps particulate matter such as diesel exhaust gases and solid soot particles.
 It is often the most troublesome of the emission systems and requires regular cleaning by a process called Diesel Particulate Filter Regeneration.
 The Diesel Particulate Filter Regeneration process burns off diesel soot at high temperatures resulting in ash.
 After the cleaning, or regenerating, of the Diesel Particulate Filter it can start collecting exhaust gases again.

 What Are The Three Types of Diesel Particulate Filter?

 The key to maintaining your Diesel Particulate Filter is to ensure it is able to regenerate itself when it fills with diesel exhaust gases or soot.
 There are 3 different types of Diesel Particulate Filter Regenerations.